aollivierre/PowerShell-Youtube-dl/README.md

 `1   - Download video`

 This option prompts the user for the URL of a video.
 This URL can be a single video or a playlist and doesn't necessarily have to be from Youtube.com since Youtube-dl supports a wide range of websites.
-If a playlist URL is provided, the entire playlist will be downloaded.
-The `1   - Download video` option can be run from the command line using the `-Video -URL (UserProvidedURL)` parameter options.
+If a playlist URL is provided, the entire playlist will be downloaded by default.
+The `1   - Download video` option can be run from the command line using the `-Video -URL <UserProvidedURL>` parameter options.

-Additonally, the `1   - Download video` option can be used with the video conversion settings found in the `4   - Settings` option menu which will be covered later.
+Additonally, videos that are downloaded can be automatically converted using ffmpeg via the `$ConvertFile` variable located within the `\scripts\youtube-dl.ps1` script file.

 #

 `2   - Download audio`

 This option prompts the user for the URL of a video who's audio will be extracted and converted to an MP3 file.
 This URL can be a single video or a playlist and doesn't necessarily have to be from Youtube.com since Youtube-dl supports a wide range of websites.
 If a playlist URL is provided, the entire playlist will be downloaded.
-The script will also attempt to insert the correct artist and title metadata into the MP3 file, provided that there is a hypen character `-` seperating the artist and song name.
-The `2   - Download audio` option can be run from the command line using the `-Audio -URL (UserProvidedURL)` parameter options.
+The script will also attempt to insert the correct artist and title metadata into the MP3 file, provided that there is a hyphen character `-` seperating the artist and song name in the video title.
+The `2   - Download audio` option can be run from the command line using the `-Audio -URL <UserProvidedURL>` parameter options.

-The video conversion settings found in `4   - Settings` will have no effect on audio downloaded using the `2   - Download audio` option.
+The ffmpeg video conversion settings found in the settings variables of `\scripts\youtube-dl.ps1` have no effect when downloading audio.

 #

 `3   - Download predefined playlists`

-This option downloads the video and audio of URL's listed in the `audioplaylist.txt` and `videoplaylist.txt` files which are located in `C:\Users\%USERNAME%\Youtube-dl`.
+This option downloads the video and audio of URL's listed in the `videoplaylist.txt` and `audioplaylist.txt` files which are located in `C:\Users\%USERNAME%\Scripts\Youtube-dl\config`.
 List any playlist URL's or individual video URL's one line at a time in these files.
-The script will skip the downloading of any video listed in the `downloadarchive.txt` file unless the `Use archive file?` option, found in `4   - Settings`, is set to false.
+The script will not re-download a video that has already been downloaded before, provided that the `$UseArchiveFile = $True`.
 Videos listed in the `videoplaylist.txt` file will download to the `C:\Users\%USERNAME%\Videos\Youtube-dl` folder and put each playlist in its own folder.
 The same goes for the `audioplaylist.txt` file which downloads to the `C:\Users\%USERNAME%\Music\Youtube-dl` folder.

-The video conversion settings found in `4   - Settings` will only affect the videos listed in the `videoplaylist.txt` file.
+The ffmpeg video conversion settings found in the settings variables of `\scripts\youtube-dl.ps1` will only affect the videos listed in the `videoplaylist.txt` file.

 #